 The reduced temperatures can also affect people with severe joint pain.

 During winter, a lower temperature can lead to reduced blood flow and stiffening of the joints which can cause increased bone and joint pain.
 The following tips can help reduce your joint pain experienced during winter.

-(Be sure to speak to your physician first in get their professional opinion and before making any lifestyle changes.)
+(Be sure to speak to your physician first to get their professional opinion and before making any lifestyle changes.)

 1. Healthy diet

-The key to help you prevent joint pain during winter is eating a healthy diet.
+The key to helping you prevent joint pain during winter is eating a healthy diet.
 Fruits, vegetables, and cereals should be a staple in your daily meals.
 Calcium, vitamin D, and vitamin K can help reduce joint pain.
-Foods that offer the essential minerals should also be consumed.
+Foods that offer essential minerals should also be consumed.